 The district may refuse to administer medications in an amount exceeding the recommended daily dosage listed in the Physician's Desk Reference (PDR) or other recognized medical or pharmaceutical text unless the district has verified the dosage with the prescriber.
 Except for the medications that are used only in an emergency situation, the district will not knowingly administer the first dose of any medication.
 The district expects parents/guardians to administer medications at home or by coming to the school to administer the medications themselves when possible.
-For the first dose of any medication, students should remain home for 24 hours.
+For the first dose of any medication, it must be administered by the parent/guardian, and not school personnel.